MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-vm-library.md

 ---
-title: Deploy a VM from the VMM library
+title: Deploy a virtual machine from the VMM library
 description: This article describes how to create VMs in the VMM fabric from the VMM library
 author:  rayne-wiselman
 manager:  cfreemanwa